n-d-k/OcSupportPkg/README.md

  - Hotkey W to boot directly to first available Windows boot entry from either auto scanner or custom entries.
 (Hold down W to boot Windows OS directly)
  - Avoid duplicated entry in boot menu, cusstom entry will not be added to boot menu if the same entry already found by auto scanner.
  - Ability to change entry name found by auto scanner by adding custom entry with the exact same device path.
+ - Auto default boot to last booted macOs or Windows.

 OcSupportPkg
 ============